system76/docs/_articles/upgrade.md

 #### 3. Complete the Upgrade Process

 Follow the on-screen instructions to complete the upgrade.
 To preserve your files and settings, be sure to choose *Upgrade Ubuntu 15.10 to 16.04.1 LTS* (or *Upgrade Ubuntu 14.04 LTS to 16.04.1 LTS* if you're upgrading from 14.04).
 This will ensure that your files are not erased.
+If you would like erase your operating system and start over, choose 'Erase disk and install Ubuntu'

 ---